-The Center for Nutrition, Diet and Health of the College of Agriculture, Urban Sustainability and Environmental Sciences of the University of the District of Columbia offers high quality research-based community outreach programs that combat systemic urban nutrition and health issues.
+The Center for Nutrition, Diet, and Health offers high-quality, research-based community outreach programs that combat systemic urban nutrition and health issues.
 CNDH is dedicated to educating residents on the benefits of a healthy lifestyle and prevention of obesity, heart disease, and other health threats.
-The program seeks to engage citizens in collaborative efforts to improve community health, obesity prevention, the quality of life and economic opportunity for people and communities in the District of Columbia, the nation, and the world.
+The program seeks to engage citizens in collaborative efforts to improve community health, obesity prevention, the quality of life, and economic opportunity for the District of Columbia, the nation, and the world.

 - Goal 1 (SNAP-Ed)

-To provide sustainable educational programming that will increase the likelihood that persons eligible for the Supplemental Nutrition Assistance program (SNAP) will make healthy food choices within a limited budget.
-Additionally, indivuals will be encouraged to choose physically active lifestyles consistent with the current Dietary Guidelines for Americans and the USDA Food Guidance.
+To provide sustainable educational programming that will help SNAP-eligible individuals to make healthy food choices within a limited budget.
+Additionally, indivuals will be encouraged to choose physically active lifestyles consistent with the current dietary guidelines for Americans and the USDA food guidance system.

 - Goal 2 (EFNEP)

-To assist limited resource audiences, including youth and adults with young children, in acquiring the knowledge, skills, attitudes, and changed-behavior necessary for nutritionally sound diets and physical activity and to contribute to their personal development and improvement of the total family diet and nutritional well-being through a sustainable community-based, relationship-driven, hands-on educational approach.
+To help disadvantaged youth and adults with young children to develop nutritionally sound diets and fitness habits, and to contribute to the total family diet and nutritional well-being through a sustainable community-based, relationship-driven, hands-on educational approach.

 - Goal 3 (Food safety and Food Security)

-To provide educational programming that will increase knowledge, skills, attitudes and changed-behavior necessary to improve food safety and food security related to the availability of high quality, nutritious, safe and functional food accommodating a range of lifestyles and to train individuals to become certified professional food managers.
+To provide educational programming that will provide knowledge and skills that can improve food safety and food security by increasing the availability of high-quality, nutritious, and safe food.
+In addition, individuals will receive training to become certified professional food managers.

 - Goal 4 (Nutrition)

-To provide nutrition and health programs and conduct multidisciplinary research to optimize healthy eating habits throughout the lifecycle that produce measurable improvements in health, obesity, food behavior and physical activity-related outcomes with key collaborators and partnerships.
+To work with key partners provide nutrition programs and conduct multidisciplinary research to optimize healthy eating habits that produce measurable improvements in health, obesity, food behavior, and physical activity-related outcomes